YuLiu-LY/BO-QSA/README.md

  - ``train_trans_dec.py``: transformer-based model
  - ``train_mixture_dec.py``: mixture-based model
  - ``train_base_sa.py``: original slot-attention
-We provide training scripts under ```scripts/train```.
+We provide training scripts under ``scripts/train``.
 Please use the following command and change ``.sh`` file to the model you want to experiment with.
 Take the transformer-based decoder experiment on Birds as an exmaple, you can run the following:
 ```bash
 $ cd scripts
 $ cd train
 $ chmod +x trans_dec_birds.sh
 $ ./trans_dec_birds.sh
 ```
+Remember to change the paths in ``path.json`` to your own paths.
 ## Reloading checkpoints & Evaluation

 To reload checkpoints and only run inference, we provide the following model files: